-Behavioral Performance Analysis

-A Process Introduction from Daniel Follette, Inc.
+Behavioral Performance Analysis A Process Introduction from Daniel Follette, Inc.

-Behavioral Performance Analysis Analyzing performance discrepancies: work analysis flow chart To manage anything, you must be able to observe it and measure it: This is one of the principal tenants of the quality movement.
-We have developed proprietary processes to define work in behavioral terms.
+Behavioral Performance Analysis Analyzing performance discrepancies: work analysis flow chart To manage anything, you must be able to observe it and measure it.
+Daniel Follette, Inc. provides proprietary processes to define work in meaningful, behavioral terms that satisfy the demands of quality programs.
 The analyses produce statements that define the exact performance and criteria that define successful performance.
+Tangible description of work expectations is one of the principal tenants of the quality movement.
 We've found that this performance model (based on the one developed by Bob Mager) works very well in most work environments.
 The following paragraphs summarize what is done in each step.

 Defining performance discrepancies The issue is simple, people either are doing what you expect or are not.
 And explicit descriptions of the expected behavior and actual performance make problems crystal clear.
 We begin with general performances such as "The employee produces a ten percent scrap rate."
 Then we drill down to the specific behaviors that measure failure or success in specific actions such as mold preparation, gel application or lay-up.
-We get clear descriptions of the expected actions and quality requirements and measures of the variance from them.
-Measuring costs of performance discrepancies: What does the problem cost you?
+We get clear descriptions of the expected actions and quality requirements and measures of the variance from them. © Daniel Follette, Inc. Page 2 Measuring costs of performance discrepancies: What does the problem cost you?
 Since any analysis and performance improvement program represents investment of resources, you want to estimate the potential return the investment could provide.
 One part of the return equals the current cost of the discrepancy.
 Correcting the problem will remove that cost from the bottom line.
 Other consequences are conditional and less direct.
 For example, your difficulties with delivery may put a contract at risk.
 To estimate that cost, you can multiply the value of the business by risk/probability factors that you use.
 Still other consequences may exist in increased levels of injury or exposure, or in the cost of insurance coverage.
 Performance discrepancies may also stand in the way of more efficient work methods that could further reduce costs beyond the simple elimination of costs.
-Analysis might reveal further opportunities to improve productivity .
+Analysis might reveal further opportunities to improve productivity.
 These opportunities should also be considered in measuring the cost of current work methods.
 (Our paper on skill-based pay provides more information on measuring opportunities.)
 Is a problem worth correcting?